Advice, Tips and Tricks for Walt Disney World Tickets and Passes

 - Magic Your Way tickets cannot be upgraded beyond 10 days total (i.e. if you purchase a 7-day ticket and want to add 3 days, that’s fine, but you can’t add 4 days).
 Once a ticket has been maxed out at 10 days of admission, the only upgrade possible is to an Annual Pass.

-- If upgrading partially used tickets with the Water Park Fun & More feature to an Annual Pass, you must purchase a Premium Annual Pass (which includes the water parks).
+- When upgrading tickets with the Water Park Fun & More feature to an Annual Pass, if you have used any of the Water Park Fun & More visits, you must purchase a Premium Annual Pass (which includes the water parks).
+If you have never used any Water Park Fun & More visits, you can upgrade to a regular Annual Pass.

 Besides adding days to a Magic Your Way ticket, you can also upgrade by adding additional options within 14 days of first use, OR before the admissions on the original tickets are used up, whichever comes first.
 For instance:

 - You buy a Magic Your Way 7-Day ticket and due to a family emergency you have to go home just three days into your vacation.
-Before you leave, you can add the No Expiration option to your ticket for $234.30 and use the remaining 4 days on the ticket for a future vacation.
+Before you leave, you can add the No Expiration option to your ticket for $266.25 and use the remaining 4 days on the ticket for a future vacation.
 (Upgrade cost is based on the total number of days you originally purchased, not on the number of days remaining.)
 Note that you should always check the value of the remaining days and compare it with the cost of adding No Expiration option.
-In many cases, especially with 8-10 day tickets, you won’t come out ahead.
-In fact, unless you have at least 8 days remaining on a Base Ticket or 7 days remaining on a ticket with Park Hopper or Water Park & More option, the cost of adding No Expiration to a 10-day ticket is HIGHER than just buying a new ticket for the same number of days remaining.
+In many cases, you won’t come out ahead.

 The old Park Hopper and Park Hopper PLUS tickets were no longer sold after January 1, 2005.
 However, Park Hopper and Park Hopper PLUS tickets that have already been purchased will be honored.